It refers to the set of 3 signs and symptoms that lead to the suspicion of the diagnosis of 2 different diseases:

-There is a spectrum of cholangitis that ranges from mild symptoms to overwhelming fulminating sepsis.
-With septic shock , the diagnosis can be overlooked in up to 25% of patients.
+A spectrum of cholangitis ranges from mild symptoms to overwhelming fulminating sepsis.
+With septic shock, the diagnosis can be overlooked in up to 25% of patients.

 - Abdominal pain.

-Charcot’s triad consists of fever, RUQ pain and jaundice.
-It is reported in up to 50-70% of patients with cholangitis.
-However, recent studies believe that it is more likely to be present in 15-20% of patients.
+Charcot’s triad consists of fever, RUQ pain, and jaundice.
+It is reported in 50-70% of patients with cholangitis.
+However, recent studies believe it is more likely to be present in 15-20% of patients.

 Fever is present in approximately 90% of cases.

-It is believed that abdominal pain and jaundice occur in 70% and 60% of patients, respectively.
+It is believed that abdominal pain and jaundice occur in 70% and 60% of patients.

-Patients have an altered mental state of 10-20% of the time and hypotension approximately 30% of the time.
-These signs, combined with Charcot’s triad, constitute the Reynolds pentada.
+Patients have an altered mental state of 10-20% of the time and hypotension of approximately 30%.
+These signs, combined with Charcot’s triad, constitute the Reynolds pentad.

 Consequently, many patients with ascending cholangitis do not present the classic signs and symptoms.

-Charcot identified two different medical triads: the Charcot Multiple Sclerosis Triad and the Cholangitis Triad.
-Both identify very different diseases and disorders and should not be confused with each other.
+Charcot identified two medical triads: the Charcot Multiple Sclerosis Triad and the Cholangitis Triad.
+Both identify very different diseases and disorders and should not be confused.

 The Charcot triad for Multiple Sclerosis identifies three medical signs that highlight the possible injury or involvement of the brainstem:

-- Nystagmus (the uncontrolled movement of the eyes in a lateral movement).
+- Nystagmus (the uncontrolled movement of the eyes in a lateral direction).